Hall, Richard P. University of California, Los Angeles, California.

 - Additional Reading

-A superclass of Protozoa (in the subphylum Sarcomastigophora) in which movement involves protoplasmic flow, often with recognizable pseudopodia.
-Gametes may be flagellated, as in certain Foraminiferida.
-Most species are floating or creeping; a few, sessile.
+A former taxonomic group of protozoa (in the phylum Sarcomastigophora) in which movement involves protoplasmic flow, often with recognizable pseudopodia.
+Sarcodines were once assigned to the Sarcodina grouping.
+However, modern-day phylogenetic investigations have demonstrated that Sarcodina is not a monophyletic group, and the various sarcodine members have been assigned to other taxonomic groups, including Amoebozoa and Rhizaria.
+In general, sarcodine gametes may be flagellated, as in certain Foraminiferida.
+Most sarcodine species are floating or creeping; some, though, are sessile.
 The pellicle is thin, and the body is apt to be plastic unless restrained by skeletal structures.
-Sarcodina live in fresh, brackish, or salt waters; soil or sand; and as endoparasites in animals and plants.
+Sarcodines live in fresh, brackish, or salt waters; soil or sand; and as endoparasites in animals and plants.
 A group may be limited to a specific habitat, but many have a rather wide range.
-See also: Foraminiferida
+See also: Foraminiferida; Protozoa; Sarcomastigophora

 The content above is only an excerpt.